redox-os/website/content/news/this-month-251031.md

 ## Flexible Device Detection

-Jeremy Soller was improving the upcoming `hwd` daemon to make it usable and finally enabled it to detect and configure ACPI or DeviceTree computers.
+Jeremy Soller has improved the upcoming `hwd` daemon to detect and configure either ACPI or DeviceTree computers.

-This daemon fixed our problems with DeviceTree computers and improved the ARM64 hardware support.
+This addresses some of our problems with DeviceTree computers, and improves the ARM64 hardware support.

 ## Servo on Redox!

-Wildan Mubarok successfully launched Servo after some effort to fix bugs and missing functionality, unfortunately it crashes if another website is loaded and don't respond to keyboard input (these bugs will be fixed soon)
+Wildan Mubarok successfully launched [Servo](https://servo.org/) after some effort to fix bugs and add missing functionality.

-Thanks for Jeremy Soller, Andrzej J. Skalski and other contributors that made it possible.
+Thanks also to Jeremy Soller, Andrzej J. Skalski, and other contributors that helped move it forward.

+Unfortunately, it crashes if a second website is loaded and it doesn't respond to keyboard input yet.
+We hope to make more progress in the near future.

 ## htop on Redox!

-Wildan Mubarok successfully ported htop with help from Jeremy Soller to improve the port, it's the first advanced system monitor to work on Redox.
+Wildan Mubarok successfully ported [htop](https://htop.dev/) with help from Jeremy Soller.
+It provides Redox with an advanced system monitor which is helping us to detect and measure performance bottlenecks.

-(CPU graphs are incorrect in the moment)
+CPU graphs are incorrect in the moment.

 <img src="/img/screenshot/htop.png" class="img-responsive"/>